kubernetes/website/content/en/docs/reference/config-api/kubelet-config.v1beta1.md

 <td>
    <p>eventBurst is the maximum size of a burst of event creations, temporarily
 allows event creations to burst to this number, while still not exceeding eventRecordQPS.
-This field canot be a negative number and it is only used when eventRecordQPS &gt; 0.
+This field cannot be a negative number and it is only used when eventRecordQPS &gt; 0.
 Default: 100</p>
 </td>